futpix/caravans-in-australia/content/review/1340-Viscount-Caravans-V2.md

   ogtitle: "Should I buy V2 by Viscount Caravans?"
   ogdescription: "The Viscount Caravans V2 is classed as On Road, and sleeps 2 people.
 It is Australian made and comes in at 20 ft.
 It generally has Separate shower & toilet."
 categories: ["Viscount Caravans"]
-tags: ["Sleeps 2", "20 ft", "On Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "20 ft", "On Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "7.92"
 bodyLength: "6.07"
 totalHeight: "2.91"